 APACS Unisex Finapi 232 Unstrung Badminton Racket

-- Highly recommended for advance players and have expertise and experience of playing the game
+- Highly recommended for advanced players and have expertise and experience in playing the game

 - The flexibility of this racket is medium which is perfect for aggressive players.